Adonis (poet): Call for book burning

-In 2013, Islamic scholar Abdelfetah Zeraoui Hamadache called for Adonis's books to be burned following a poem allegedly attributed to him.
+In 2013, Islamic scholar :fr:Abdelfattah Hamadache called for Adonis's books to be burned following a poem allegedly attributed to him.
 This came after the Salafi leader listened to the poem on social networks.
 He then issued a fatwa calling for the burning Adonis's books in Algeria and in the Arab World.

-The poem was later proven to be counterfeit (the poem is very weak in linguistic structure and differs greatly from Adonis's literary style).
+The poem was later proven to be a forgery (it is very weak in linguistic structure and differs greatly from Adonis's literary style).
 Adonis commented: "I am sorry that I am discussing a counterfeiting at this level.
 I hope that the source of the so-called poem is published.
 This is a shame for an Islamic scholar, the Arabic language and the entire Arab poem heritage."

-He added: "I am not sad about the burning of my books because this is an old phenomenon in our history.
+He added, "I am not sad about the burning of my books because this is an old phenomenon in our history.
 We are fighting to found a dialogue and a debate in a peaceful way.
 Founding differences in opinions is a source wealth.
 This counterfeiting humiliates Arabic."